ambarb/trygit_4_8_plus/README.md

 Now your computer is setup to track your remote fork (default name `origin`) and the remote central repo (`<repo_name>`).
 You can locally change the names if more convenient for you.
 But this tutorial assumes you have not done this.

-***Test the library by starting a python session and importing the library.*** If using a conda env or something simliar, you can `cd <repo_name>` and `pip install xxxx -e .` If all else fails, start your python session, navigate to the repo directory and `import solarsy`.
+***Test the library by starting a python session and importing the library.*** No python packaging has been performed.
+To test as is on your computer, start your python session, navigate to the repo directory and `import solarsy`.

 ***Things to know before you start changing files***
 - Do not locally *commit* and *push* changes to the central repo.
 Use your fork for this purpose.